OECD 50th Anniversary

 In 1994, Melbourne hosted the OECD-Australia conference on cities and the new global economy.
-Then Prime Minister Keating spoke to an audience of 750, including two dozen mayors and ministers from OECD and non-member countries alike, in one of the world's largest gatherings on urban policy.
+Then Prime Minister Keating spoke to an audience of 750, including two dozen mayors and ministers from the OECD and non-member countries alike, in one of the world's largest gatherings on urban policy.

-OECD Competition Toolkit.
 The OECD's "Competition Assessment Toolkit" was inspired by Australia's experience with wide-ranging pro-competitive reforms under its National Competition Policy in the 1990s.

 Australia's 1995 National Competition Policy contributed to a 'J-curve' in national wealth.
 The effort to revise hundreds of competition-restraining laws and regulations had a dramatic effect on Australia's rate of economic growth.

-OECD Education Ministers in 1996 (from left): Mrs Marianne Tidick, German Minister for Science, Research and Education Gebard Ziller, German State Secretary, Federal Ministry of Education, Science, Research & Technology and Simon Crean, Australian, Minister of Employment, Education and Training who chaired the meeting.
+OECD Education Ministers in 1996 (from left): Mrs Marianne Tidick, German Minister for Science, Research and Education Gebard Ziller, German State Secretary, Federal Ministry of Education, Science, Research & Technology and Simon Crean, Australian Minister of Employment, Education and Training who chaired the meeting.
 Photo courtesy of the OECD.

-Members adopt the OECD Anti-Bribery Convention establishing legally binding standards to criminalise bribery of foreign public officials in international business transactions.
-It is the first and only international anti-corruption instrument focused on the ‘supply side’ of the bribery transaction.
+Members adopted the OECD Anti-Bribery Convention establishing legally binding standards to criminalise bribery of foreign public officials in international business transactions.
+It is the first and only international anti-corruption instrument focused on the 'supply side' of the bribery transaction.